Administrative divisions of Peru: Current division

-Peru's territory, according to the Regionalization Law, which was passed on November 18, 2002, is divided into 26 units: 25 regions (regiones; singular: región) and the Lima Province.
-The regions are subdivided into provinces (provincias), which are composed of districts (distritos).
-There are 196 provinces and 1,869 districts in Peru.
+Peru's territory, according to the Regionalization Law, which was passed on November 18, 2002, is divided into 26 units: 25 departments or regions (departamentos; informally regiones) and the Constitutional Province of Callao.
+The departments are subdivided into provinces (provincias), which are composed of districts (distritos).
+There are 196 provinces and 1,891 districts in Peru.
+Callao is autonomous since 1836, and does not belong to any department.

-The Lima Province, located in the central coast of the country, is unique in that it does not belong to any of the twenty-five regions.
-(The city of Lima, which is the nation's capital, is located in this province.)

-Callao is also its own region, containing only one province, the Constitutional Province of Callao.